 Major depression can be problematic, although the period between onset of the earliest symptoms and frank depression is usually weeks to months.
 Long-term stability, compliance with treatment, and insight into and acceptance of the problem are important components of success as an expatriate.
 Any discernable patterns of recurrence help predict time of increased risk.
 The past occurrence of psychotic symptoms, prominent suicidal ideation, and/or prior suicide attempts increases the risk incurred with relapse.
 An infrequently used class of antidepressants (monoamine oxidase inhibitors; MAOIs) requires certain dietary restrictions because they may cause dangerously high blood pressure when taken with certain foods or medications.

 Alcohol and Drug Abuse

-Travelers with preexisting psychiatric disorders should work with a health care provider and/or mental health care provider at home to locate and contact appropriate mental health professionals and facilities at destinations prior to travel.
+Travelers with preexisting psychiatric disorders should work with a health care provider and/or mental health care provider at home to locate and contact appropriate culturally compatible mental health professionals and facilities at destinations prior to travel.
+The availability of language-compatible 12-step programs should also be determined, if appropriate.
 Depending on the situation, it may be necessary for home-based providers to maintain regular contact with in-country providers.
-Travelers must also know where and how to obtain medications and lab testing if necessary to treat ongoing conditions.
+Travelers must also know where and how to obtain medications and laboratory testing, if necessary, to treat ongoing conditions.